tikv/rfcs/text/2019-01-08-pd-simulator.md

 To verify the correctness of the scheduling of PD.
 We need to define a checker.
 The checker will continue to check the condition we specified.
-If the condition is meet, which means the scheduling result is as we expected, it will exit.
+If the condition is met, which means the scheduling result is as we expected, it will exit.
 Otherwise, it will keep running until its timeout expires and then raise an error.

 #### Evaluation of performance

-To evaluate the performance of PD under high concurrency requests, we can let the condition of the checker always return false, And we can use the metrics of PD to investigate the performance problem.
+To evaluate the performance of PD under high concurrency requests, we can let the condition of the checker always return false, and we can use the metrics of PD to investigate the performance problem.

 ## Drawbacks

-Since it's a new tool for PD.
-There are no drawbacks, but there are some points could be optimized:
+Since it's a new tool for PD, there are no drawbacks, but there are some points could be optimized:

 - The cases are written in `go`.
-It needs to recompile to run the new case.
+It is necessary to recompile the code to run the new case.
 It will be better to use the configuration file to write the case directly.
 - It needs to add some metrics for the simulator to help locate problems.
-- It cannot simulate the RocksDB behavior, this needs to be improved in the future.
+- It cannot simulate the RocksDB behavior, which needs to be improved in the future.

 ## Alternatives